BrianZ-SBU/Cryptocurrency_IOS_App/README.md

 * Register - User signs up or logs into their account
    * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
    * ...
+* Forums list - To see list of discussions
-* Messaging Screen - Chat for users to communicate (direct 1-on-1)
+* Messaging Screen - Chat for users to communicate
-   * Upon selecting music choice users matched and message screen opens
 * Profile Screen
-   * Allows user to upload a photo and fill in information that is interesting to them and others
+   * Allows user to display the coins they like, and other basic information
-* Song Selection Screen.
+* Crypto Screen
-   * Allows user to be able to choose their desired song, artist, genre of preference and begin listening and interacting with others.
+   * Allows user to view basic prices of crypto
-* Settings Screen
+* In-depth Crypto Screen
-   * Lets people change language, and app notification settings.
+   * Allows users to view indepth statistics on cryptocurrencies

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Music selection
+* Cryptocurrencies
 * Profile
-* Settings

-Optional:
-* Music/Encounter Queue
-* Discover (Top Choices)
+* Forums

 **Flow Navigation** (Screen to Screen)
 * Forced Log-in -> Account creation if no log in is available
-* Music Selection (Or Queue if Optional) -> Jumps to Chat
-* Profile -> Text field to be modified.
+* Cryptocurrencies -> In-depth crypto screen
+* Forums list -> Messaging screen
-* Settings -> Toggle settings
+* Forums list -> Profile

 ## Wireframes
 <img src="https://i.imgur.com/9CrjH1K.jpg" width=800><br>